SAP/openui5/docs/controllibraries.md

 }, /* bExport= */ true);
 ```

-You see the two standard dependencies:

--   ```jquery.sap.global``` providing jQuery itself, enriched with additional UI5 plugins
--   ```./library``` providing the library definition in the `library.js` file

-as well as another very common dependency, the base class:
+You see the standard dependency ```./library``` providing the library definition in the `library.js` file as well as another very common dependency, the base class:

 -   ```./ListItemBase``` the base class of this specific ListItem type